wazofski/storz/mgen/README.md

 Import the "generated" package to access Object interfaces and Schema.

-Use <object>Factory() functions to create Model specific mutable Objects.
+Use <object>Factory() functions to create Model specific mutable Objects which contain Object
 - Metadata
-- Spec
-- Status
+- Spec / Status
     - Property Getters/Setters